DNS records and worldwide DNS propagation checker

 5. Enter the employee's name and select the currency.

 6. The tool provides two options, "Auto-Fill" and "Daily Totals Only."
-In case of availing any of those, first, select the option and then fill the entries.
+In case of availing any of those, first, select the option and then fill in the entries.

 7. Break down the hours your employee has worked each day.